 Not only is WordPress easy to set up and flexible, but it's also easy to learn and use on a weekly basis.
 You don't need to neglect your website for years because you don't know how to update it.
 WordPress is so easy to learn that the threshold to using it has been removed.
 We also have a few recommended WordPress books to help you get started quickly.
 So no more excuses.

 If you find yourself stuck trying to figure something out there's a lot of help to be found on the internet.
 If you find it difficult to do something in WordPress you are not the first person to have the problem.
 There's help.
 Just head to your favorite search engine and you'll quickly find tips to get you going.

-The flexibility of WordPress amazing.
+The flexibility of WordPress is amazing.
 You could simply keep your church in blog format.
 Just add news and announcements that appear at the top of your home page to keep the site fresh.
 Or you can choose to create a complex website that has many sections and pages to accomplish anything you desire to make your church website the most useful.

 The security of WordPress is another benefit of its popularity.
 There have been security issues over the years, but vulnerabilities are always quickly secured.
 It's also easy to keep your WordPress installation and plugins updated, which helps with security.

 If you're still not convinced that you should be hosting your church website with WordPress reach out below with your questions.
 I'm happy to help.

 And if you just want someone to do it for you, that's what we do, so please do reach out by email.
 I'm happy to show you how I can help.